alex-free/alex-free.github.io/a999-activator/readme.md

 ## FAQ

+### My iPhone Won't Detect On Fedora Linux

+This may happen the first time you ever use A999 Activator on Fedora Linux.
+Reboot your computer, and try a999 activator again.

 ### The Jailbreak Website Shows An Error In Safari And Reloads After Hitting Go

 You gotta hit go again.
 It takes a few tries sometimes.